brandoncalia/Ranked-Pref-Sim/README.md

 With $\alpha$ and $\beta$ being scaling variables to account for the weight given to Euclidean distance / scalar product calculations.

+In space, we choose to distribute both voters and candidates the same - each x and y coordinate is drawn from a normal distribution, $\mu = 0, \sigma = .34$.
+Additional politcal science knowledge on the distribution of voter beliefs would be useful to improve this choice.

 ## :chart_with_upwards_trend: Data & Results
 The simulation script utilizes the spatial model of elections and parameters that reflect the data gathered on real elections.
 We test 5,000 simulated elections, each with a random number of candidates between 4 and 9 and a random number of voters between 500 and 25,000.

 Below is the recorded data on the frequences of agreement of our tested counting methods:

 Here is a sample scatterplot of one simulated election: